jkingportfolio/CI_PP2_Connect4/README.md

 1. Navigate to www.github.com and log in.
 2. Once logged in navigate to the desired [GitHub Repository](https://github.com/jkingportfolio/CI_PP2_Connect4) that you would like to clone.
 3. Locate the code button at the top, above the repository file structure.
-4. Select the prefered clone method from HTTPS.
+4. Select the preferred clone method from HTTPS.
 SSH or GitHub CLI then click the copy button to copy the URL to your clipboard.
 5. Open Git Bash
 6. Update the current working direction to the location in which you would like the clone directory to be created.
 7. Type `git clone` and paste the previously copied URL at Step 4.